 The Ythan offshore oil field lies in blocks 211/18A, 211/18E and 211/19C in the North Sea in a water depth of approximately 170m.
 The field is operated by EnQuest (60%) in partnership with Ithaca Energy (40% working interest) and is being developed in phases as a subsea tie-back to the Don South West (Don SW) subsea distribution unit located in Block 211/18A.
-The estimated investment on the development is $28m.
+The estimated investment in the development is $28m.

 Approval was received for the Ythan development plan from the UK Department of Energy & Climate Change (DECC) in 2014.
 The field came online at the end of May 2015 and is expected to operate for nine years, up to 2024.

-The produced oil is sold in the market, whereas the gas is used partly for powering the platform equipment and lighting flares and the remaining exported to the Dunlin field.
+The produced oil is sold in the market, whereas the gas is used partly for powering the platform equipment and lighting flares and the remaining is exported to the Dunlin field.

 Location and reservoir details of Ythan offshore field

 The field is situated 144km from the Scottish coastline, 9.6km from the UK / Norwegian median line, and roughly 2km to the east of the Don South West drill centres.